OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentLinkedChains.rst

 Upon completion of this module, students will be able to:

-* Review the concept of referene variables
+* Review the concept of reference variables
 * Understand the characteristics and use of a Linked Chain of Nodes
 * Implement a Linked Chain and associated methods
 * Iterate though a Linked Chain